Reading30 min read·Module 1High exam weight

 • Server-side applications managing user access

-Note: Caller determines the federated user's permissions (subset of caller's permissions)
+Note: The caller determines the federated user permissions (a subset of the caller permissions)

 Cross-Account Access with STS